leonardoce/leonardoce-jekill/_posts/2014-03-03-users-dao-intermezzo.markdown

 ---

 In the [previous post][previous-post] we build a login form.
-In that login form we included a "Register" link and so we must provide a way to make our users entries persistent.
+In that form we included a "Register" link and so we must provide a way to make our users entries persistent.

 Using Smalltalk the image is already persistent, saved every time you